AMAH-TCHOUTCHOUI/fruit-classification-deep-learning/README.md

 A simple **local HTML interface** was developed to test the trained model and simulate a real-world application scenario.

+## Model Weights

+Model weight files are not included in this repository because of their size.
+The repository contains the training notebook, application code, and project structure needed to reproduce the project.

 ## Author

 Dédevi Silvia AMAH-TCHOUTCHOUI